Sri Lankan pumpkin curry in roasted coconut.

 Cut the pumpkin into 1-inch.

-Still over medium heat, add curry powder, turmeric, chillie powder and then the roasted coconut-rice powder.
+Still over medium heat, add curry powder, turmeric, chillie powder, and roasted coconut-rice powder.

 Cook the ingredients in the pan while constantly mixing it.
 3-5 minutes. you’ll get a semi-liquid curry paste. reduce fire to avoid burning or the paste sticking to the pan.